hsndmr/tckimlikno/README.md

 # TCKimlikNo

 Turkish Identification Number Verification & Validation Package for NodeJs.
-This package is created using <a href="https://github.com/deligoez/tckimlikno">https://github.com/deligoez/tckimlikno</a>
+This package is inspired by <a href="https://github.com/deligoez/tckimlikno">https://github.com/deligoez/tckimlikno</a>

 # Installation